-Great Place To Work.
-Certified USU has also been recognized as one of "Germany's best employers".
+Great Place To Work。 Certified

+USU has also been recognized as one of "Germany's best employers".
 This award, from the Great Place to Work® institute of Germany, reflects USU's particular commitment to shaping a trusting and beneficial culture of cooperation within the company.
 It makes USU one of the 100 best employers in Germany, which means it ranks among the top 15 % of the participating companies.

 In this context, USU continuously provides its employees with high-quality further training in order to ensure that it has access to the necessary expertise in the future.
 Accordingly, human resources are one of the main focal points of the USU Group in terms of sustainability.
-This is also reflected in the DEUTSCHLAND TEST "Top Career Opportunities" study.
-Conducted by the Institute for Management & Economic Research (IMWF) and the business magazine FOCUS-MONEY in late 2020, it recognized USU as offering top career opportunities to university graduates and IT specialists.